pinobatch/zap-ruder/docs/tech_notes.md

   Within a group 2 item's rectangle.
   When brightness is no longer detected or Y has moved far, go to `POINTAT_NOTHING`.
 - `POINTAT_NONTARGET`
-  Gun is pointed at brightness, but it's not one of the targets.
+  Gun is pointed at brightness, but not one of the targets.
   When brightness is no longer detected, go to `POINTAT_NOTHING`.

 The kernel